tgfrerer/island/plan.md

 ## Rendergraph

-	1. Merge passes with same order into *one* Renderpass, as subpasses
+    1. TODO: Merge passes with same order into *one* Renderpass, as subpasses

 ## How do we want the `render` callback to look like?

     * set PSO parameters: we want to set textures, uniforms

+We call back providing an encoder (encoder for command list) and `void * user_data` - the encoder is used to create an intermediate representation of a renderpass.

 	```cpp